jayneen/standardized-crypto-java/README.md

 ## Instructions:
 ### How to Run:
 1) Compile code with: javac *.java
-2) Run with: java Main
+2) Run with: java Main2

 ### Command Line Arguments:
 #### Part 1: